jjvanzon/Circular-Language-Spec-Plans/4. Out of Scope/2. Done/2008-03 02 Fundamental Principles Spec Part A Project Summary.md

 Products
 --------

-The following __*16*__ articles about fundamental principles for the Circle programming language were produced:
+The following __*16*__ articles about fundamental principles for the Encircle programming language were produced:

 - *Programming Language Programmed Within Itself*
     - version  *2008-03-10 00  1.0*